 - a.
-Mortgage: The owner of real estate creates a security interest over its property to secure the repayment of a debt. - Mortgage over economic units or production facilities: There are two types: (1) industrial mortgage (hipoteca industrial); and (2) secured working capital (liquid assets) or fixed assets loan agreements, which are also known as chattel mortgages and are referred to in Mexico as créditos de habilitación o avío and refaccionario. - c.
-Pledge: A debtor or a third party creates a guarantee to secure the fulfillment of an obligation and its priority payment right through delivering (or retaining in case of floating liens) movable assets subject to transfer.
+Mortgage: The owner of real estate creates a security interest over its property to secure the repayment of a debt. - Mortgage over economic units or production facilities of industrial, agricultural or livestock companies, or companies dedicated to exploiting public goods or services. - c.
+Pledge: A debtor or a third party creates a guarantee to secure the fulfillment of an obligation and its priority payment right through delivering (or retaining in case of non-possessory pledges) movable assets subject to transfer. - Security trust: Property may be transferred to a trustee (financial institution authorized to act as trustee) to be held in trust for guarantee or security purposes.
+The settlor transfers assets to the